 As far as I know, till this day (the date I wrote this article), that registrar continues this practice.
 (Don't worry, I didn't mention that registrar in my list of registrars that I've used, so you're probably safe if you've only checked using the registrars on thesitewizard.com's page.)
-That disreputable registrar will however be forced to drop this practice eventually, since ICANN, the overall organisation in charge of domain names, plans to start charging registrars for any domain name they pick up, even if it's only for a few days.
+That disreputable registrar will however probably drop this practice eventually, since ICANN, the overall organisation in charge of domain names, plans to start charging registrars for any domain name they pick up, even if it's only for a few days.

 As mentioned in my article on How to Register Your Own Domain Name, before you even go to a registrar, jot down a few domain names that you want.
 List the possibilities and make a decision to buy even before you reach the registrar's page to check.

 Only go to the registrar that you plan to buy from.
 Don't check the domain with other registrars, just for fun.
 Don't check for the existence of a domain by typing it in your browser window.
 If domain name front running exists, that query for a nonexistent domain name will be noted.
 Don't take that risk.